Interprofessional Education and Collaborative Practice

 World Health Organization: Transformative Education for Health Professionals

-IPE at our Schools
+IPE at our Schools and Colleges

 ASCO’s “IPECP Toolkit: A Guide to Effective Interprofessional Education and Collaborative Practice Experiences in Optometric Education” provides a variety of examples of didactic, clinical and extracurricular projects that are making a difference in the training of future optometrists.
 Go to section 3, “IPE Exemplar Projects from ASCO Member Institutions” to see how students are being prepared to team with other health care professionals to collaborate and create a shared understanding in order to provide the best treatment and health outcomes for their patients.